Trippin' on a Hole in a Paper Heart: Composition and meaning

 The core music was written by drummer Eric Kretz, while the lyrics were written by Scott Weiland.
 Weiland stated in a radio interview that the very ambiguous and mysterious lyrics to the song alluded to a "very bad experience dropping acid."
 In his autobiography Not Dead and Not For Sale (its title a reference to the lyrics of Trippin), he adds that it "reflects my hunger for redemption".
 The song's chorus riff references Led Zeppelin's "Dancing Days", which the band performed on Encomium: A Tribute to Led Zeppelin.

 Critical reception

-Sadie Sartini Garner of Pitchfork praised "Trippin' on a Hole in a Paper Heart" as a representation of alternative rock "whose burning chorus would've fit on Alice in Chains' Dirt, and whose choppy, pepped-up verses cleared a happier path out of grunge that bands like Third Eye Blind would gladly follow."
+In 1997, "Trippin' on a Hole in a Paper Heart" received a nomination for Best Hard Rock Performance at the 39th Annual Grammy Awards.
+In 2015, Loudwire and Stereogum ranked the song number six and number one, respectively, on their lists of the 10 greatest Stone Temple Pilots songs.
+In 2021, Sadie Sartini Garner of Pitchfork praised the song as a representation of alternative rock "whose burning chorus would've fit on Alice in Chains' Dirt, and whose choppy, pepped-up verses cleared a happier path out of grunge that bands like Third Eye Blind would gladly follow."

-In 2015, Loudwire and Stereogum ranked the song number six and number one, respectively, on their lists of the ten greatest Stone Temple Pilots songs.